shift-happens-benchmark/icml-2022/docs/source/index.rst

 - Camera and Dataset Ready: July 1, 2022
 - ICML 2022 Workshop Dates: July 22 and 23 (final date TBA)

-Please note that it is **not required** to post the final dataset by the submission deadline.
+Please note that it is **not required** to post the final dataset by the submission deadline since we are interested in new ideas for feasible datasets.
 It is sufficient to start working on final dataset collections after the acceptance notification until the camera ready deadline.

 Additional information about submission dates and the submission format can be found in :doc:`call_for_papers`.